verlok/blog-11ty/content/blog/responsive-images-a-html-51-standard/index.md

   - techniques
 ---

 It's official.
-Responsive images are a [W3C recommendation](https://www.w3.org/TR/html51/) since November 2016, featuring the brand new `picture` tag and new attributes for the `img` tag: `srcset` and `sizes`.
+Responsive images have been a [W3C recommendation](https://www.w3.org/TR/html51/) since November 2016, featuring the brand new `picture` tag and new attributes for the `img` tag: `srcset` and `sizes`.

 ## Why responsive images?